DIGITALAX/digitalax-contracts/smart-contracts/PARENT_CHILDREN_NFTS.md

 #### Step 2 - minting garments

-* These methods will increase the supply of the given children token IDs through minting
+* `mintParentWithChildren` will increase the supply of the given children token IDs through minting
 * It is the responsibility of the caller to provide the correct amounts and IDs which are aligned via array index
 * If 1155 tokenIds are provided which do not yet exist, the method will revert
+* The above does not apply if minting a garment with no children

 ```solidity
 function mintParentWithChildren(string calldata garmentTokenUri, address designer, uint256[] calldata childTokenIds, uint256[] calldata childTokenAmounts, address beneficiary)